arcinston/web-sdk/README.md

 //write this as it is -- used to check for the recorder const isRecorderBot = localStorage.getItem("bot_password") === "huddle01";

-const config: IHuddleClientConfig = {
+const config: HuddleClientConfig = {
   apiKey: "<API Key>",          // API KEY (issued on the dashboard)
   roomId: "C132",               // Room ID
   peerId: "rick254",            // Peer ID (needs to be unique for every peer)